dymaczew/fs20icam/LabGuides/Exercise5/README.md

 dev.local/newapp                                                   latest              c98cbb4ee3bb        8 minutes ago       177MB
 ```

 You will deploy the microservice to the default namespace.
 To instruct the monitoring data collector embedded in the microservice where to send the data, you need to create a secret with ICAM server configuration.
-Run the steps similar to the
-To deploy the image on the managed cluster use the Step 2 in [Exercise 3 Installing Bookinfo app to a managed cluster](../Exercise3/README.md).
+Run the steps similar to the Step 2 in [Installing Bookinfo app to a managed cluster](../Exercise3/README.md).
 The only difference is that you will use *default* namespace instead on *bookinfo*

+The configpak files should be there if you completed the steps in previous exercises.
+If not, follow the steps in tutorial [Install k8s monitor to the managed cluster](../Exercise2/README.md).

 ```
 LOCALDIR=`pwd`